Overcoming INFIDELITY: For Mental Health Professionals

 Principal Consultant and Creator, AI-Integrated Emotional Wellness

-Today, Artificial Intelligence (AI) can be an invaluable adjunct to mental health care.
+Today, artificial intelligence (AI) can be an invaluable adjunct to mental health care.
 The reality is that most of your clients or patients will turn to AI modalities whether you suggest them or not.
-This reminds me of the patient who “educates” their physician based on what they learned from ChatGPT, or the client who generates a "motion" for their attorney to submit to the Court based on AI-generated content.
+This reminds me of the patient who “educates” their physician based on what they learned from ChatGPT or the client who generates a “motion” for their attorney to submit to the Court based on AI-generated content.

 Technology can assist by offering accessible psychoeducation—guided relaxation and grounding techniques, affect regulation and emotional awareness tools, cognitive restructuring techniques, structured journaling, decision-making frameworks, values clarification, and between-session support.

-AI must never be positioned as a substitute for human presence.
-Relationships are not repaired with strategies and tools—but through interpersonal relationships.
+AI-Integrated Emotional Wellness (AIEW) incorporates both accessible strategies and evidence-based tools with a clear understanding of the need for authentic, genuine, person-centered care.
+AI must never be regarded as a substitute for human presence.
+Relationships are not repaired with strategies and tools but through interpersonal relationships.
 Healing occurs within the safety and presence of people.

 As a mental health professional, you must advocate for and promote honest and transparent face-to-face interpersonal disclosure of truth, accountability, and reality—not as punishment, but as a prerequisite for professional, ethical treatment aimed at overcoming infidelity.